Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Experimental Protocol and Memory Readout

-In the classical EM memory effect, the EM field must be generated by accelerating charges.
-Although the electric field discussed here has an unusual origin, the gravity, the variation of gravitational acceleration can effectively control the electric field.
-The vector potential thus experiences an irreversible change caused by an electric-field pulse, representing a localized memory effect.
-We propose using a free-fall elevator to imprint the EM quantum memory onto the superconducting phases and subsequently measure it.

-According to the equivalence principle, gravity and acceleration are locally indistinguishable.
-The switching and even magnitude of gravity can be finely controlled through free fall and acceleration.
-During free fall, the field is effectively nullified.
-Based on this principle, we design the following scheme to see the EM quantum memory effect as shown in \gfig{fig:elevator}.

-A superconductor-conductor system in \gfig{fig:gravityJJ_new} is placed inside an elevator.
-The scenario should contain the following three steps in time sequence: {\bf I}.
+The proposal should contain the following three steps in time sequence: {\bf I}.
 There may exist a random initial phase difference $\Delta \phi_0$ between superconducting nodes, which must be eliminated.
 It can be achieved via connecting the nodes by superconducting wires to enable the them to form a single superconducting body with a common phase.
-During this procedure, the elevator is in free fall, ensuring that no gravity-induced electric field arises in the conductor to induce additional phase evolution. {\bf II}.
+During this procedure, the elevator is in free fall, ensuring $a_{\rm eff} = 0$ that no acceleration-induced electric field arises in the conductor to induce additional phase evolution. {\bf II}.
 Afterward, the circuit is opened and the elevator stops to rest.
-Once gravity acts, a gravity-induced electric field arises in the conductor.
+Once gravity acts and $a_{\rm eff} = g$, a gravity-induced electric field arises in the conductor.
 If the elevator remains at rest for a time $\tau$.
-The four-vector potential $A_\mu$ keeps being distorted during this process, the gauge invariant phase difference records the memory of EM vector potential experienced by the system. {\bf III}.
-Finally, the elevator is set into free fall again, causing the effective gravitational force and the electric field in the conductor to vanish.
-At a later time, we recouple the two superconductors so that the phase difference manifests.
-For example, by closing a superconducting wire loop, a supercurrent is induced, which in turn generates a magnetic flux $\Delta\Phi$ in the loop.
-The flux-induced phase of the loop then compensates the original phase difference to satisfy the quantization condition of the superconducting phase.
-Therefore, the magnitude of the magnetic flux should satisfy $\Delta \Phi = (\Delta \phi + 2 n \pi)/2e$ \cite{FeynmanLecturesIII21,gross2016applied}.
-It can be detected, for example, by using a nearby SQUID \cite{Gao:2025ryi}.
+The four-vector potential $A_\mu$ keeps being distorted during this process, the gauge invariant phase difference records the memory of EM vector potential experienced by the system as,